 Main Operating Location: Falkirk

-Purposes: "the advancement of education","the provision of recreational facilities, or the organisation of recreational activities, with the object of improving the conditions of life for the persons for whom the facilities or activities are primarily intended","the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage"
+Purposes: "the advancement of education", "the provision of recreational facilities, or the organisation of recreational activities, with the object of improving the conditions of life for the persons for whom the facilities or activities are primarily intended", "the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage"

 Beneficiaries: "No specific group, or for the benefit of the community"

-Types of activity undertaken: "It carries out activities or services itself"
+Types Of Activity Undertaken: "It carries out activities or services itself"

-Year End Income Expenditure Annual Return Received Accounts Received Latest Accounts
+Year End Income Expenditure Annual Return Received Accounts Received Latest Annual Reports and Accounts

-30 Jun 2024 £1,990 £491 18 May 2025 Yes Ettrick Dochart Community Group SC052605_Redacted
+30 Jun 2024 £1,990 £491 18 May 2025 Yes

 If an annual return has been received on time (within nine months of the Year End Date), the 'Annual Return Received' box is green .
 If an annual return is late, the box is red .

-From 30 June 2025, OSCR will begin collecting charity trustee information through OSCR Online.
+From 30 June 2025, OSCR began collecting charity trustee information through OSCR Online.
 Providing this information is a legal requirement for all charities.
-The names of trustees will be published on the Scottish Charity Register from January 2026 to promote transparency and strengthen public trust in the sector.
+The names of trustees will be published on the Scottish Charity Register from early 2026 to promote transparency and strengthen public trust in the sector.

 © Office of the Scottish Charity Regulator 2006.
 Crown Database Right 2006.